 MONDAY AND THURSDAY EXCHANGE DAYS

 |Canmore- Talus Flight||8:15 am Check in at the Canmore Alpine Heliport|

 |Mount Shark- Talus Flights||

-8:45 am Depart from Canmore for the Mount Shark Helipad.
-Be sure to have a full tank of gas
+7:45 am Depart from Canmore for the Mount Shark Helipad with a full tank of gas

 |Talus- Canmore flight||